 Selected concepts in the spiritual care of persons from the traditional Judeo-Christian perspective provide a central focus to the course.
 The goal is to apply spiritual concepts to the care of persons with complex health or illness care needs.
 Students are introduced to and engage in the process of scholarly research.
 The course is conducted as a tutorial/seminar experience.
-Prerequisites: graduate standing and instructor's consent; recommended: one theory-based graduate course
+Prerequisites: graduate standing for nurses, instructor's permission for others

-GNRS 508 Research for Advanced Practice Nursing (3)
+GNRS 508A Research and Theory in Advanced Practice Nursing (4)